-Licensure Only
+Licensure Only - Residency Licensure Candidates

-Licensure only teacher candidates (persons with a degree who are working toward teacher licensure only) are required to complete all requirements of the licensure area in which they are enrolled based on the plan developed and approved by the program advisor and Dean.
+Residency Licensure (licensure only) Teacher Candidates, persons with a degree who are employed by a school district and working toward teacher licensure only (not a degree) are required to complete all requirements specified in the Residency Licensure program of the licensure area in which they are enrolled.
 Transcripts are individually evaluated in the Office of the Division of Education to determine program requirements already met and courses yet to be taken.